DeepRegNet/DeepReg/docs/source/docs/configuration.md

 The `name` is used to define the network.
 It should be string type, one of "unet", "local" or "global", to define a UNet, LocalNet or GlobalNet backbone, respectively.
+With Registry functionalities, you can also define your own networks to pass to DeepReg train via config.

 The `num_channel_initial` is used to define the number of initial channels for the network, and should be int type.